-The deluxe 16-passenger Athala II motor catamaran provides a cozy small yacht atmosphere, comfortable cabin accommodations and personalized service for sailing around the wildlife rich Galapagos Islands and exploring the fabulous wildlife and landscapes.
+The deluxe 16-passenger Xploration catamaran provides a cosy small yacht atmosphere, comfortable cabin accommodations and personalized service for sailing around the wildlife rich Galapagos Islands and exploring the fabulous wildlife and landscapes.

 At a Glance

 Offers a personalized Galapagos cruise experience with a maximum of just 16 passengers

 The four main deck cabins have private balconies, a rarity in the Galapagos